 When I thought about what was different that night, I knew part of it was being in a new place - we can start to associate our own bed with bad sleep, which is no bueno.

 But I realized they hadn't let me read or drink tea, which I'd been doing every night (to help me sleep, of course!).
 I hadn't gotten up to pee and I hadn't been anxious about the weird red light staring at me or the wires attached to my head.
 The fact that I didn't awaken with my heart racing was far more weird than the lights or wires.

 So I cut out reading and tea...and wine. <GASP> I know, wine is wonderful!
 But for so many of us, it's no friend to sleep.

-Without these three things, I fall asleep faster
+Without wine, tea and bright lights, I fall asleep faster

 and stay asleep longer.